marktsuchida/Xnuplot/README.rst

   ('2.125549e+02 3.891229e+02\n1.307921e+02 2.353134e+02\n3.118102e+02 1.373838e+02\n4.224651e+02 2.988768e+02\n3.446332e+02 4.297756e+02\n2.125549e+02 3.891229e+02',
    'axes x1y1 notitle with lines')

-Last but not least, there is a simple command line script, :program:`xnuplot`, to display saved plots.
+Last but not least, there is a simple command line script, ``xnuplot``, to display saved plots.
 It allows you to edit the plot settings (though not the data) from the Gnuplot command line, and is handy for minor tweaks like modifying the plot title as well as for plotting to an image or postscript file.
 Type ``xnuplot --help`` to get a list of command line options.